jonnyreeves/razr/README.md

  * `models` - Provides access to the model map
  * `views` - Provides access to the view map
- * `notify(name, ...args)` - Used to dispatch notification from the Command to the rest of the Framework.
+ * `notify(name, ...args)` - Used to dispatch notification from the Command to the rest of the framework.

 Here's an example of a Command which resets the player's score when the `resetScoreClicked` notification is broadcast: